SHOW SIDEBAR

 In a recent book by Valerie Hansen ‘The Year 1000' the stage is set for it was in that year that evidence shows that trade routes existed effectively joining up almost every continent of the planet.
 But restless humanity had long, long before, been exploring planet earth.

-Traders in antiquity along what we know as The Silk Roads included Bactrians, Sogdians, Syrians, Jews, Arabs, Iranians, Turkmen, Chinese, Indians, Somalis, Greeks, Romans, Georgians and Armenians.
+Traders in antiquity along what we know as The Silk Roads included Bactrians, Sogdians, Syrians, Jews, Arabs, Persians, Turkmen, Chinese, Indians, Somalis, Greeks, Romans, Georgians and Armenians.
 The extent of the routes both geographically and chronologically, was extraordinary.
 In the last millennium, Europe, Africa and even the Americas were directly or indirectly transformed by the heart beat of this great highway.
 Peter Frankopan in The Silk Roads; A New History of the World’ shows how a common thread linking huge, often global changes, resulting in the formation and dispersal of countless empires, religions and cultures, was often rooted in what flowed along these arteries of our planet since around 400 BCE.
 Another example is Japan’s ancient 8th century capital, Nara, which was the final destination of the less well known Eastern Silk Road; ‘Artefacts originating as far away as in ancient Persia and Arabia ended up in [Nara] after traveling thousands of miles across the Eurasian Continent.
 One can even observe the influence of ancient Greece on one of the city's oldest temples.
 (Notes from a Unesco sponsored Silk Road symposium in Nara in 2001).

 Beijing was once the pivot on which the Silk Road turned.
 Today China continues its ascent of the world stage with other South East Asian countries; technology and goods are increasingly flowing Westwards from points East, as they once did long ago.
 Beijing is reported to be pouring a staggering $4 trillion dollars into its Belt and Road Initiative; a gargantuan plan to create a modern version of the old Silk Roads including a tunnel under the Himalayas and a daily train service from Beijing to London!